Dog-Face-Development/Erin-Hunter-Book-Chooser/PLANNING.md

 # Planning

-This document includes all of the current and future plans of the DFD Team for the Bars app.
+This document includes all of the current and future plans of the DFD Team for the Erin Hunter Book Chooser app.

 Things in version info lists that are *italicized* are possible additions/changes.

 ### Version 1.6 - *In Progress, Release Date: end of 2020*

  - [ ] Bug and Issue fixes